Conor McGregor Is Changing for the Worse Just When the UFC Needs Him Most

 Remember back when Conor McGregor's acerbic tongue and quick wit were the life of the MMA party?

-Those were the days, weren’t they?
-Back before all the cars and the yacht and the whiskey and the trouble with the law; back when McGregor was still a hungry young man who had no Euros in the bank, but had a noggin full of world-changing, history-making dreams.
+Those were the days, weren't they?
+Back before all the cars and the yacht and the whiskey and the trouble with the law; back when McGregor was still a hungry young man who had no Euros in the bank but had a noggin full of world-changing, history-making dreams.

 He was a salve for a sport that was growing increasingly boring and needed a savior.
-But it wasn’t just his mouth, or his penchant for trash-talk.
-We’d seen trash talk before.
+But it wasn't just his mouth or his penchant for trash talk.
+We'd seen trash talk before.
 There isn't anything special about trash talk for the sake of trash talk.

 What made McGregor different was the depth of his trash talk.
 His smarts.
-He dropped had incredible one-liners, sure, but in the middle of those one-liners, he dropped little nuggets that made you sit back and think: Man, this guy knows his stuff.
+He had incredible one-liners, sure, but in the middle of those one-liners, he dropped little nuggets that made you sit back and think: Man, this guy knows his stuff.

 And he did.
 McGregor loved mixed martial arts.
-He was possessed by the whole of it.
-Before he ever became a fighter, he was a fan, attending events and taking photos with his favorites.
+He was possessed by it.
+Before he became a fighter, he was a fan, attending events and taking photos with his favorites.
 He never lost that passion for the sport, not even as he started becoming a household name.
-Just in the way he talked, you could tell you knew everything there was to know not just about his opponents, but about everyone else in his division, and about everyone else in every other division.
+Just in the way he talked, you could tell he knew everything there was to know not just about his opponents, but about everyone else in his division, and about everyone else in every other division.

 The lead-up to McGregor's showdown on Saturday night with Khabib Nurmagomedov makes one thing clear: Those days are gone.

-It’s easy to blame the money.
+It's easy to blame the money.
 We are all desperate to get our hands on more of it.
 We all want to be rich.
 Most of us never come close.
-The lucky few who actually obtain life-changing money often find themselves spiraling out of control.
+The lucky few who obtain life-changing money often find themselves spiraling out of control.
 They morph from who they once were into something less likable.

-And you can’t really blame him.
+And you can't blame him.
 I shudder to think what would happen to me if I received an influx of $100 million in one day.
-I’d probably end up alienating everyone who has ever loved me while buying a lot of things I absolutely do not need.
-I do both of these things on ocassion, anyway, and I have certainly never made as much money as McGregor.
+I'd probably end up alienating everyone who has ever loved me while buying a lot of things I do not need.
+I do both of these things on occasion, anyway, and I have never made as much money as McGregor.

 But it's unfortunate, really, because the McGregor we have now?
 He's far less interesting than the McGregor we used to have.

-He’s not as funny, not by a mile.
-He’s kind of a jerk, when you think about it.
-He’s always been offensive, but now there’s no humor to his offensiveness, and sometimes there’s a bit of racism to go along with it.
-He has substituted cleverness for loudness, which is not remotely interesting.
+He's not as funny, not by a mile.
+He's kind of a jerk, when you think about it.
+He's always been offensive, but now there's no humor to his offensiveness, and sometimes there's a bit of racism to go along with it.
+He has substituted cleverness for loudness, which is not interesting.

-Again: You can’t really blame him.
-He’s a product of his environment.
+Again: You can't blame him.
+He's a product of his environment.
 His environment has changed.
-He has gone from living and dreaming along the streets of Crumlin, shadow boxing the air and dreaming of fighting for fame and wealth, to having more wealth than he ever imagined.
+He has gone from living and dreaming along the streets of Crumlin, shadow-boxing the air and dreaming of fighting for fame and wealth, to having more wealth than he ever imagined.

 It's hard to dream when nothing in the world is out of reach.